 The Impact of IP Box Regimes on the M&A Market

-IP box regimes reward ownership of successful technology by imposing a lower tax rate on income derived from the commercialization of patented products relative to other sources of business income.
-Coupled with explicit provisions regarding the eligibility of acquired intellectual property, IP boxes may affect merger and acquisition (M&A) incentives through multiple channels.
-Applying panel difference-in-differences and event study methods at the firm level, we examine the effects of these modified incentives on the probability that a firm is acquired in the context of international and domestic acquisitions.
-In IP box regimes with strict nexus requirements, reducing the tax rate on patent income by 1 percentage point is associated with a 2.5 percent reduction in the probability of being acquired for patent-owning firms due to the potential loss of eligibility for preferential taxation.
-This effect dissipates where nexus requirements are relaxed.
-Significant positive effects of IP box tax savings on M&A activity in the latter more permissive regimes are indicative of increased after-tax valuations of merger-driven synergies.
+Intellectual property (IP) box regimes reward ownership of successful technology by imposing lower tax rates on income derived from IP relative to other sources of business income.
+Coupled with explicit provisions regarding the eligibility of acquired IP, IP boxes may affect merger and acquisition (M&A) incentives through multiple channels.
+Applying panel differences-in-differences, triple-differencing, and event study methods, we examine the effects of these modified incentives on the volume of M&A transactions and acquisition probabilities.
+In regimes with strict nexus requirements, reduced taxation of IP income is associated with reductions in the number of deals and the probability of being acquired for patent-owning firms due to the potential loss of eligibility for preferential taxation.
+This effect dissipates where nexus requirements are relaxed, and significant positive effects of IP box tax savings in more permissive regimes point to increased after-tax valuations of merger-driven synergies.

 Keywords: IP box, tax policy, acquisition, M&A, innovation, patent

 JEL Classification: K34, H25, H32